setavenger/BIP0352-light-client-specification/README.md

 to do one ECC multiplication less.
 [BlindBit Oracle](https://github.com/setavenger/blindbit-oracle/) is one implementation of such an indexing server.

+The tweak index can be kept smaller if necessary.
+Implementing cut-through could reduce the number of tweaks that have to be served.
+If all taproot UTXOs of a transaction are spent we can remove the tweak for that transaction from the index.
+An initial analysis has shown that with current mainnet data as much as 38% of tweaks could be removed from the index.

+While this method does save a lot of bandwidth it has some drawbacks for light clients.
+During a rescan light clients will not be able to find old transactions that have been affected by cut-through.

 ### 2. Compact block filters

 With BIP 158 filters a light client can check whether a UTXO exists in a block.
 After precomputing the possible outputs